nleaf/nleaf.github.io/index.md

 label: SEO
 name: seo
 seo_title: Cloud Computing and Data Center Infrastructure as a Service
-description: Expedient is the local cloud, colocation, IaaS and DRaaS provider in Baltimore, Boston, Cleveland, Columbus, Indianapolis, Memphis and Pittsburgh.
+description: Expedient helps companies transform their IT operations through award-winning cloud solutions and managed services including disaster recovery, security and compliance, and more
 image: ''

 ---